palday/MixedModelsMakie.jl/docs/src/api.md

 The reference distribution for `qqnorm` is the standard normal, which differs from [the behavior in previous versions of Makie](https://github.com/JuliaPlots/Makie.jl/pull/1277).

+!!! compat
+    The [options and associated names for the `qqline` keyword argument](https://makie.juliaplots.org/v0.16/examples/plotting_functions/qqplot/index.html) changed in [Makie 0.16.3](https://github.com/JuliaPlots/Makie.jl/pull/1563) (and were broken in Makie 0.16.0-0.16.2).
+The equivalent to `qqline=:R` is
+    `qqline=:fitrobust`.
 ```@example Residuals
 using CairoMakie
 using MixedModels